kwchurch/RAG/README.md

 In general, abstractive summarization is more ambitious than extractive summarization.
 The table below compares the RAG summaries with tldr summaries from Semantic Scholar.
-If one clinks on links in the first column, then one can see the paper in Semantic Scholar with tldr summaries.
+If one clicks on links in the first column, then one can see the paper in Semantic Scholar with tldr summaries.

 Note that those summaries are shorter than the RAG summaries,